-- 2. Remove the small panel from the front of the switchboard to expose the terminal strip.
-Also remove the cover from the generator terminal box. - 3.
+- Remove the small panel from the front of the switchboard to expose the terminal strip.
+Also remove the cover from the generator terminal box. - 2.
 Refer to the wiring diagram at the top of Page 5, which shows the necessary connections.
 Use 7/.036 wiring between the Switchboard and Generator and the Switchboard and Battery.
 The connections between the Switchboard and Push Button can be made using 3/.029 wire.

-NOTE: The Push Button should not be placed so there is more than 25 feet of wiring between the Switchboard and Push Button.
+NOTE: The Push Button may be placed up to 75 yards from the Set.

 It is recommended that the wiring between the generator and switchboard be run in conduit; and where there is a concrete floor, the conduit can be concreted in if screwed conduit is used.
 The bottoms of the generator terminal box and switchboards are drilled for conduit connections.
 It may be necessary to use a short length of flexible conduit to connect to the generator terminal box.
 After fitting the conduit, but before joining the pieces together, push a piece of wire through them so that the main connection leads can be pulled through.